 One of the most fantastic attractions found outside of downtown Las Vegas includes Red Rock Canyon (about 30 minutes from The Strip).
 If you want to get out into nature, this should be your first stop.

 There are incredible views, red-hued Aztec sandstone cliffs that are about 180 million years old.
-Red Rock Canyon offers visitors a chance to experience the city’s urban environment and nature’s beauty.
+Red Rock Canyon offers visitors a chance to experience the city’s natural environment and nature’s beauty.

 There are plenty of trails for hiking, biking, geology, camping as well as rock climbing if you’re up for it.
 It’s also a great place to see wildlife like coyotes, wild donkeys, and other desert creatures!